kadena-community/kadena.js/packages/apps/docs/README.md

 ## Adding a page

+## Moving pages around

+Moving a page to another place in the tree is as simple as moving a file somewhere inside the `src/pages` directory.
+When the build then runs it is automatically is put in the correct position.
+Somethings to consider:

+- It could be that some internal links are now broken.
+You will get a warning from the build scripts.
+- It could be that some external websites were linking to this page and will now get a 404.
+  - Please check analytics how many visits does this page get?
+  - If the page gets a lot of visits you can at a 301 redirect in `next.confing.mjs`.
+    This will redirect all the old links to the new URL.

 ## Build scripts

 There are a couple of build scripts running just before the site is put live.